 We live on less money now, but we’re able to tithe, give, invest, pay our bills and see God’s blessings!

-That fresh revelation not only changed our personal way of dealing with Kingdom finances; it changed the way we teach kingdom financial principles to our church.
+That fresh revelation not only changed our personal way of dealing with Kingdom Finances; it changed the way we teach kingdom financial principles to others.

-If you are tired of living paycheck to paycheck, paying your tithe and not seeing any blessings, we would encourage you to read this book along with your Bible and learn how to become an effective participant in the body of Christ and for your family.
+If you’re tired of living paycheck to paycheck, paying your tithe and not seeing any blessings, we would encourage you to read this book along with your Bible and learn how to become an effective participant in the body of Christ and for your family.